psaikido/hugle.uk/pages/prose/Thesium/140-self.md

 atmosphere was rancid and he felt a dread at the force of hatred he felt all around him.

-This awful realm was left behind but before he could really relax again he found himself surrounded by more shadowy creatures.
+This awful realm was left behind but before he could really relax, again he found himself surrounded by more shadowy creatures.
 They had enormous bellys, huge pleading eyes and very small mouths.
 They muttered to themselves and seemed lost and searching in their darkness.
 Their long arms reached out to